etechlearner/enterprise/README.md

 ## Troubleshooting

-If you run into issues at any time, please don't hesitate to contact us directyly at customers@stoplight.io for assistance.
+If you run into issues at any time, please don't hesitate to contact us directly at customers@stoplight.io for assistance.

 > Be sure to include as much information as you can (host OS, the docker-compose file, any relevant logs, etc) when opening tickets.